Become a Peer Academic Coach

 - Finalist Interviews: Qualified candidates will be contacted to participate in a one hour interview with division leadership and current Peer Academic Coaches.

-- Admission: All candidates will be informed about a decision no later than three weeks after the interview.
+- Admission: All candidates will be informed about a decision no later than four weeks after the interview.
 Successful candidates will be given 48 hours to accept the offer.
 Please note that the turnaround time between admission and onboarding is relatively short.

 Application requirements